Implementing Protocol Abstraction in Python for Legacy Instruments

 if self._buffer[term_start:term_start + len(self.spec.terminator)] != self.spec.terminator:

-raise ProtocolViolationError("Terminator sequence mismatch")
+raise ProtocolViolationError("Terminator sequence mismatch at computed boundary")

-# header, length field, payload, and terminator).
+# XOR checksum over header, length field, payload, and terminator.

 frame_data = self._buffer[header_idx:expected_len - self.spec.checksum_size]